-Introduced animals recorded in the ESGMP include foxes, cats and rodents (Caughley et al. 1998, West 2008).
-Introduced land pests cause vegetation degradation, compete for habitat and food sources, and prey on native species including shorebirds and lizards (West 2008, Caton et al. 2006).
+Introduced animals recorded in the SSGMP include foxes, cats and rodents (Caughley et al. 1998, West 2008).
+Introduced land pests cause vegetation degradation, compete for habitat and food sources, and prey on native species including shorebirds and lizards (West 2008).

 Foxes are opportunistic predators and present a significant threat to native animals (Saunders and McLeod 2007).
 Fox predation on eggs and chicks reduces the breeding success and recruitment of shorebirds.
-A fox has been reported at Island Point (DEWNR unpublished data).
 A study in NSW reported that foxes have been responsible for 100 per cent mortality in shorebird eggs and chicks and that the breeding success of terns improves in areas where fox control is implemented (West 2008).

-Feral cats and rodents have become established in almost every significant habitat type throughout Australia, including coastal dune systems and offshore islands (Caughley et al. 1998, West 2008).
-They are known to be present on Wardang Island, and feral cats are also present on Goose Island (DEWNR unpublished data).
+Feral cats and rodents have become established in almost every habitat type throughout Australia, including coastal dune systems and offshore islands (Caughley et al. 1998, West 2008).
+Feral cats have been eradicated from the Althorpe Islands (DEWNR unpublished data).
 Feral cats and rodents prey on chicks, adults and eggs, and reduce populations of seabirds and shorebirds (Hughes et al. 2008, Jones et al. 2008b).

 Salt tolerant weeds can invade saltmarsh and dune environments and compete with native vegetation.
-A number of coastal weed species have been observed in the ESGMP including, pyp grass, blowfly bush, white weeping broom, African boxthorn, gazania and western coastal wattle (Caton et al. 2006).
+A number of coastal weed species have been observed in the SSGMP including, pyp grass, beach daisy, African boxthorn, myrtle-leaf milkwort, bridal vein, boneseed, gazania and western coastal wattle (Caton et al. 2006, NRKI 2015).